Rancho Rinconada, Cupertino, California

-Rancho Rinconada is a residential neighborhood in the eastern part of Cupertino, California.
+Rancho Rinconada (Spanish for "Corner Ranch") is a residential neighborhood in the eastern part of Cupertino, California.
 It is bordered by Saratoga Creek (just west of Lawrence Expressway), Stevens Creek Boulevard, Miller Avenue and Bollinger Road.
 It is bordered by the West San Jose neighborhood to the east and south, central Cupertino to the west, and the city of Santa Clara to the north.

 Cupertino High School, Sedgwick Elementary School, and Hyde Middle School serve Rancho Rinconada.

+History

 The homes in Rancho Rinconada were originally low-cost, single-story houses built in the 1950s by builders Stern & Price.
 These ranch houses or "ranchos" were designed by architect Cliff May and marketed under the name "Miracle House", while their landscapes were designed by landscape architect Douglas Baylis.
 Similar projects were later undertaken in Palo Alto and Long Beach.

 The modular construction and materials used were designed to keep the cost of construction to a bare minimum in order to produce a very affordable home.
 This modular design reduced materials and man hours to the point where a home could be put up in a single day.

 Since the Rancho Rinconada residences were outside of any city limits up until the 1990s and were only subject to county regulations, modifications to the houses were not as tightly regulated as those within a city limit.
 Over the years, many homes in Rancho were remodeled or changed, and much was done without regard to building codes or good building practices.

 With the advent of the era for two-income families came the need for two-car garages, which became more prevalent in the 1960s.
 Rancho Rinconada homes were built with one-car carports.
 More time-saving kitchen appliances were going into kitchens.
 The 1970s brought the microwave oven in as a common kitchen appliance, but the Rancho kitchen was designed with only a few low-amp outlets connected to the other houses' outlets and a total of two electrical breakers for the whole house.
 Computers and their peripherals came along in the late 80s, putting even more demand on a home's electrical system, for which Rancho homes were not designed.

 As various city boundaries surrounded the county (Santa Clara County) pocket containing Rancho Rinconada, land values rose and its location relative to the high-tech industry made it into a desirable location.
 Rancho Rinconada was no longer a blue-collar rural community located among cherry orchards.
 It became a community located in the heart of the high-tech industry explosion and surrounded by tech growth and highly educated white collar workers.
 However, for part of the 1970s and 1980s, it was a neighborhood in decline that facilitated a lot of undesirable activities.